 “Success is a ladder you cannot climb with your hands in your pockets."

 MY MOM: 1923 - 2021

-The Phantom Sleuth, is available on Amazon & Barnes & Noble.
-I still can't access her social accounts on Facebook & Instagram, however, I am (weirdly) keeping her alive by writing her posts here: Twitter, Late in life, Mom was teaching creative writing and so left quite a few of her stories behind.
+The Phantom Sleuth, and Cinderellas of West 53rd Street are both available on Amazon.
+Mom's is also on Barnes & Noble; Cinderella's on Bear Manor Media.
+Thank you, mom, for the early training on publishing!
+Late in life, Mom was teaching creative writing and so left quite a few of her stories behind.
 I may start sharing in a blog one day.
 Time will tell all . . .

 Introduced as "Broadway Royalty," singing an original song by Mark York: Click on the pic for the video excerpt)

 We produced some powerful indie-theater during my 5-years with them -- until Covid.
 Cat Parker, Artistic Director, continues to create, but this company dissolved.
 Thank you, Cat, for creating theater that made me proud appearing on your stage.